zolatola/movie-recommender-ollama-faiss/README.md

 python build_embeddings.py --max-movies 3000
 ```

-Drop `--max-movies` to embed the whole catalog (10,000 movies — can take a
+Drop `--max-movies` to embed the whole catalog (10,000 movies - can take a
-while depending on your hardware; each is a small API call to your local
+while depending on the hardware; each is a small API call to your local
 Ollama server).
-Progress is checkpointed every 50 movies, so it's safe to
+Progress checkpointed every 50 movies, so it's safe to
 interrupt and resume.

 ### 4. Run the app